Niramish Cholar Dal | নিরামিষ ছোলার ডাল

-• Cholar Dal or Chana Dal or Bengal Gram
+• Cholar Dal or Chana Dal or Bengal Gram (Buy the organic variety as they are tastier)

-• Whole Spices of Bengali Gorom Moshla such as Cinnamon, Green Cardamom & Cloves
+• Whole Spices of Bengali Gorom Moshla, such as Cinnamon, Green Cardamom & Cloves

 • Bay Leaf